huntertran/blog/source/_posts/20200720-connect-with-google-cloud-compute-engine-virtual-machine-using-putty.md

 ![save the key](https://i.imgur.com/Q0xhVqQ.png)

-# 3. Add key to virtual machine
+# 3. Add key to the virtual machine

 Click the ssh button on your VM instance to open the online ssh window